To enroll in the Academic Internship program:

 How Many Credits?

 Most internships are for a full semester, or the full summer.
-A part-time internship that is less than a half semester does not qualify as an internship, though it may still be a quality experience from which you can learn much.
+A part-time experience that is shorter than a half semester does not qualify as an internship, though it may still be a quality opportunity from which you can learn much.

 J-Term is the only time you can earn internship credits in just one month.
 Your J-Term internship must be full time (35 or more hours per week) to earn university credit.
 J-Term credits for internships are set at 1 to 4.